EBT: Overview | Arkansas WIC EBT | eWIC Vendor | eWIC Meetings | FAQs

 Frequently Asked Questions

 - What is a smart card? - A smart card is what the WIC benefits will be loaded onto for the participant to use at the grocery store.
-Smart cards can hold up to 8 household members and all their benefits.
-Smart cards will be distributed at WIC clinics.
+Smart cards can hold up to 6 household members and all their benefits.

 - Will the SNAP benefits and WIC benefits be on the same card? - The smart card for the WIC program will be separate from the EBT card for the SNAP program.

 - Will there be a training plan for WIC participants? - The WIC State Office is currently working on a training plan for participants.
 Keep watching for updates!